Ignis-g/journey_map/README.md

 Python required.

 You need https://github.com/vsantiago113/ReadWriteMemory/tree/master/ReadWriteMemory.
-You also need the OOB maps from qtzl3000 on the wiki, the out of bounds sections.
+You also need the full sized OOB maps from qtzl3000 on the wiki, the out of bounds sections (4096x2048).

 Rename them level_0X.webp and place them on the same level of this script.